Ages 5+ | in groups of 2-3 students |

 singing + piano class?

 Music Moves for Piano approaches piano the way children naturally learn music: to hear and play with understanding.
 Like learning a language, music must be learned in the proper sequential order to meaningfully learn music long-term.
+Young students are social learners and benefit from small-group settings.
 Research-based activities that are essential for their musical development include:

 • Rich Musical Content